Flat feet: Adults

 Flat feet can also develop as an adult ("adult acquired flatfoot") due to injury, illness, unusual or prolonged stress to the foot, faulty biomechanics, or as part of the normal aging process.
 This is most common in women over 40 years of age.
 Known risk factors include obesity, hypertension and diabetes.
-Flat feet can also occur in pregnant women as a result of temporary changes, due to increased elastin (elasticity) during pregnancy.
-However, if developed by adulthood, flat feet generally remain flat permanently.
+Flat feet can also occur in pregnant women as a result of temporary changes due to increased elastin (elasticity) during pregnancy; if developed by adulthood, flat feet generally remain flat permanently.

 If a youth or adult appears flatfooted while standing in a full weight bearing position, but an arch appears when the person plantarflexes, or pulls the toes back with the rest of the foot flat on the floor, this condition is called flexible flatfoot.
 This is not a true collapsed arch, as the medial longitudinal arch is still present and the windlass mechanism still operates; this presentation is actually due to excessive pronation of the foot (rolling inwards), although the term 'flat foot' is still applicable as it is a somewhat generic term.
 Muscular training of the feet is helpful and will often result in increased arch height regardless of age.